christianeide/github-pr-dashboard/README.md

 See pull requests at a glance, across multiple repos

-This is a edited version from the original `https://www.github.com/joeattardi/github-pr-dashboard`.
+This is a edited version of the original `https://www.github.com/joeattardi/github-pr-dashboard`.

-This version focus on whos asked for a review on a pull requets.
+This fork focus on reviewers on a pull requets.
 It will also sort the pull requets by repository.

-Pull requests with a requested changes will be marked as red.
-Stale pulls is also validated against last change, not when they were opened.
+Pull requests with requested changes will be marked as red.
+Stale pull requests is validated against last change, not when they were opened.

 This fork also have som designchanges to the dashboard as well as updating some of the NPM-packages.